 Lough Fea Water Treatment Works supplies water to approximately 24,000 Northern Ireland Water customers, with the Lough Fea Clear Water Basin South supplying over 10,000 people in Cookstown and surrounding rural areas.
 A 2013 report commissioned by NI Water identified the need for increased potable water storage facilities within the Lough Fea Supply Zone to reduce the risk of water shortages under certain network situations.
 A new 12.38 ML clear water basin (CWB) has been constructed on land situated off Spawell Road, Cookstown, Co.
 Tyrone, increasing the existing storage capacity and providing security of supply to the potable water distribution network.
-The project was successfully tested and expected to be handed over to NI Water in June 2020.
+The project was successfully tested and handed over to NI Water in June 2020.

 Lough WTW is located in County Tyrone, approximately 6 miles to the north-west of Cookstown and 6.5 miles south of Draperstown on the edge of the Sperrin Mountain Range.
 It supplies potable water to the towns of Cookstown, Draperstown and surrounding rural areas.
 Lough Fea WTW typically produces 12 ML of potable water per day for the supply of the distribution network, with a design capacity to provide up to 17 ML per day.

 Treated water exits the water treatment works via two gravity mains, which are individually flow controlled and metered, one main to each of the two existing clear water basins; CWB North and CWB South.
 Due to land availability issues at the time of the WTW construction and later upgrade works, the CWBs were located away from the WTW, within separate storage compounds.